viraja1/near-registry/README.md

    the NEAR blockchain when you run `yarn deploy`.
 This sort of code-that-runs-on-a-blockchain is called a "smart contract" – [learn more about NEAR smart contracts][smart contract docs].
-2. Tests: The backend code gets tested with the [test] command for running the backend AssemblyScript tests.
+2. Tests: The backend code gets tested with the `yarn test` command for running the backend AssemblyScript tests.

 #### model.ts